 Distance from Sydney: 1h30m // Southern Highlands Perfect for: Country getaway for everyone, especially foodies

-If you’re missing UK, head down to Bowral and you’ll feel like you’re in a lovely town in the countryside.
+If you’re missing UK, head down to Southern Highlands and you’ll feel like you’re in the countryside.
 As Bowral is the main hub in the Southern Highlands, you’ll find more cafes and restaurants here than any other town in the area, as well as plenty of activities to keep you busy!

-Things to do in Bowral Head straight to The Green Lane which sort of reminds me of The Grounds of Alexandria, but complete with gorgeous restaurant and cafes, plant and flower shops and Dirty Janes antique shop.
+Head to Green Lane which sort of reminds me of The Grounds of Alexandria, but complete with gorgeous restaurant and cafes, plant and flower shops and Dirty Janes antique shop.
 Check out the famous Bradman museum of cricket, the amazing Tudor style antique shop Lancelot Hill, and explore plenty of hikes including, Box Vale Walking Track, 40 Foot Falls and 60 Foot Falls.

 If you’re looking for a meditation retreat near Sydney, you absolutely must go to Sunnatarum Forest Monastery in Bundanoon.
 We’ve been three times now because it’s that good.
 This donation based retreat is held at a Thai Buddhist Monastery.
 On a good day, you’ll be able to see out to Jervis Bay!
 Expect a schedule consisting of sitting and walking meditation, Thai Chi and Buddhist teachings.
 A weekend here and you’ll feel like you’ve been away for ages.
 You won’t regret it!